MechWolf/MechWolf/docs/source/about/faq.rst

 Can I use MechWolf for commercial purposes?
 -------------------------------------------

 Yes.
-MechWolf is licensed under the permissive GPLv3 license.
+MechWolf is licensed under the permissive GNU General Public License v3.0.

 Where can I get high-resolution versions of MechWolf's logo?
 ------------------------------------------------------------